DimensionDev/Maskbook/docs/bounty-development-guide.md

 > If your bounty task is related to another project, it could have extra requirements that need to consider.

-The codebase is totally open sourced.
-Anyone can review it.
-If you are familiar with these libraries mentioned above, it will take less friction for you to get start.
+If you are familiar with these libraries mentioned above, it will take less effort for you to get started.
+The codebase is open-sourced under the AGPLv3 license.

 ## General Content